Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/introduction.typ

-= Introduction (2-6pp)
+= Introduction (2-6pp) (does this overlap with state-of-the-art and should I remove the intro?)

-The analysis of soft tissue is foundational to modern medecine, it is used everywhere from clinical environments to laboratories, where samples are collected and imaged in order to obtain an understanding of the tissue.
-Classically, this sampling and subsequent analysis has been done in 2D, with the microscope being the catalyst for the development of the field [?Source comparing the evolution of the number of histological studies over time].
+The analysis of soft tissue is foundational to modern medecine, it is used everywhere from clinical environments to laboratories, where samples are collected and imaged in order to obtain an understanding of the tissue, called histology or histopathology in the case of diseased tissue.
+We use the term histology to refer to either interchangeably.
+Classically, this sampling and subsequent analysis has been done in 2D, with the microscope being the catalyst for the development of the field, and being the gold standard for this process.
 However, this form of histology presents multiple limitations that stem from its 2D nature: the loss of 3D understanding and structure, as well as very limited quantification capabilities.
 [Source limitations of 2D histology]

 #linebreak()
-As mentioned, histology is relevant in both clinical and laboratory environments.
+Histology is relevant in both clinical and laboratory environments.
 Clinically, the goal of a biopsy and subsequent analysis under the microscope is generally to identify a qualitative parameter in order to enable diagnosis and treatment: identifying the presence of a kind of cell, the phenotyping of a cell, or the estimation of a parameter, for example in cancerology the presence or absence of blood vessels in a tumor.
 [Source on looking for blood vessels to find severity of tumor advancement]

 #linebreak()
 Such biopsies done in 2D present the distinct disadvantage of being unable to obtain information at the same granularity in all three axis: microscope slides in 2D may be stacked to construct a 3D understanding, but these stacked planes are separated by a dead space where no information is acquired [Source on reconstruction of 3D tissue from 2D samples].
 This loss of accuracy is catastrophic for the reconstruction and quantification of structures that are small and where their structure is relevant to their function, such as blood vessels, on top of the deformation caused by the cutting process.